iphone 8 price in bangladesh

 Braille Displays for iOS program was announced by Apple coinciding with the release of the iPhone 3GS, iPad and iPod Touch (3rd Generation).
 This program added support for more than 50 Bluetooth wireless braille displays that work with iOS out of the box.
 The user only needs to pair the keyboard to the device to start using it to navigate the iOS device with VoiceOver without any additional software. iOS supports braille tables for more than 25 languages.

 visual and vibrating alerts for incoming phone and FaceTime calls, new text messages, new and sent mail, and calendar events.
-You can set an LED light flash for incoming calls and alerts.
-Or have incoming calls display a photo of the caller.
+Users can set an LED light flash for incoming calls and alerts or have incoming calls display a photo of the caller.
 Users can choose from different vibration patterns or even create their own.

 accessible for vision-impaired users, and can accommodate hearing-impaired users with closed captioning and external TTY devices.
 The iPhone 3GS also features white on black mode, VoiceOver (a screen reader), and zooming for impaired vision, and mono audio for limited hearing in one ear.
 Apple regularly publishes Voluntary Product Accessibility Templates which explicitly state compliance with the US regulation "Section 508".